dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 * The SQLite and SQL Server providers with the EF Core package as a dependency
 * [`Microsoft.VisualStudio.Web.CodeGeneration.Design`](https://www.nuget.org/packages/Microsoft.VisualStudio.Web.CodeGeneration.Design) for scaffolding

-By default, the .NET binaries architecture installed represents the currently running OS architecture.
+By default, the .NET binaries architecture installed by the preceding commands represents the currently running OS architecture.
 To specify a different OS architecture, see [`dotnet tool install` (`--arch option`)](/dotnet/core/tools/dotnet-tool-install#options).

 In the **Terminal**, build the app: